This Duchess of Mine

 Warning!
 In describing relations between characters, I may wreck a book for you by making it clear who someone marries, or the outcome of a book.
 Please do not read about The Inside Take if you're wary of knowing who is paired with whom!

-And so, finally, Jemma and Elijah play their final chess game.
+- And so, finally, Jemma and Elijah play their final chess game.
 You probably won’t be thinking too much about chess while you read that particular scene.
 But as I saw it, it had to be a real game.
 So Professor Lenny Cassuto came to my rescue, as he has in earlier books in the series.
-If you’d like to follow the chess game he created for Jemma and Elijah, here you go! <make that a link to a separate page, content below:>
+If you’d like to follow the chess game he created for Jemma and Elijah, here you go!

 I’m using chess nomenclature here, so P-K4 means that White, which always moves first, takes a pawn to King’s Four.
 Elijah plays White in this particular game.